Sir Balin

 A knight before the Round Table was formed, Sir Balin lives only for a few weeks following his release from King Arthur's prison and his subsequent slaying of a Lady of the Lake.
 Just prior to his departure, his destiny is sealed by the arrival of a mysterious damsel bearing a sword that only the "most virtuous" knight in Arthur's court will be able to draw; Balin draws this sword easily.
-His adventures end when Balin and his brother Balan destroy each other in single combat, fulfilling an earlier prophecy about the destiny of the bearer of the damsel's sword.
+His adventures end when Balin and his brother Sir Balan kill each other in single combat, fulfilling an earlier prophecy about the destiny of the bearer of the damsel's sword; they are both unaware of the other's identity during their fight.

-Prior to his tragic end, this ill-fated knight contrives to inflict a "Dolorous Stroke" with the spear that pierced Christ upon the Cross, thus setting the scene for the Post-Vulgate version of the search for the Holy Grail.
-Merlin tells Arthur Balin would have been his best and bravest knight.
+Prior to his tragic end, this ill-fated knight contrives to inflict a "Dolorous Stroke" with the Holy Lance, the spear that pierced Christ upon the Cross, thus setting the scene for the Post-Vulgate version of the search for the Holy Grail.
+Merlin tells Arthur that had he lived, Balin would have been the best and bravest knight.

-Medieval sources
+Sources and name

-The story of Sir Balin (or Balyn) the Savage and his brother Balan is best known from the version found in Thomas Malory's epic retelling of the Arthurian legend, Le Morte d'Arthur, in the long section titled the "Booke of Balyne le Saveage", a part of Malory's Book II.
-Malory based his tale on the continuation of the second book of the Old French Post-Vulgate cycle of Arthurian Grail legend, the Suite du Merlin, dating to the mid-13th century.
-The Suite du Merlin survives in only two copies: British Museum Add.
-38117 and Cambridge Add.
-7071, both dating to the 14th century.
+The story of Sir Balin (or Balyn[e]) the Savage and his brother Sir Balan is best known from the version found in Thomas Malory's English retelling of the Arthurian legend, Le Morte d'Arthur, in the long section titled the "Booke of Balyne le Saveage", a part of Malory's Book II.
+Malory based his tale on the continuation of the second book of the French Post-Vulgate cycle of Arthurian Grail legend, the Suite du Merlin, dating to the mid-13th century.
+The Suite du Merlin survives in only two copies: British Library Add MS 38117 and Cambridge University Library MS Add.7071, both dating to the 14th century.
+In it, Balin is called Balaain[s] (variant: Balain, with his brother originally named Balaan or Balaam) le Sauvage.

 Knight with the Two Swords

-This account of the life and adventures of Sir Balin is taken from the story of "Balin, or the Knight with the Two Swords" as told by Malory in Le Morte d'Arthur.
+This account of the life and adventures of Balin is taken from the story of "Balin, or the Knight with the Two Swords" as retold by Malory in Le Morte d'Arthur.
 Perhaps uniquely among the significant knights of King Arthur's court, Balin never joins the Round Table, dying before that institution is founded.
-Despite Sir Balin being proven, by his drawing of the sword, to be a "good man of his hands and of his deeds, and without villainy or trechery and without treason," his distinguishing characteristic, as portrayed by Malory, is impetuosity.
+Despite Balin being proven, by his drawing of the sword, to be a "good man of his hands and of his deeds, and without villainy or trechery and without treason," his distinguishing characteristic, as portrayed by Malory, is impetuosity.